Pagure/pagure/doc/usage/first_steps.rst

 Configure the default email address
 -----------------------------------

-If the pagure instance you use is using local user authentication, you can choose whichever email address you prefer to use during account creation.
+If the Pagure instance you use is using local user authentication, you can choose whichever email address you prefer to use during account creation.
-But in the case (like pagure.io) where the pagure instance relies on an external authentication service, the email address provided by this service may be different from the one you prefer.
+But in the case (like pagure.io) where the Pagure instance relies on an external authentication service, the email address provided by this service may be different from the one you prefer.